ska-telescope/ska-sdp-data-product-dashboard/docs/src/overview.rst

 .. code-block:: bash

-  docker build -t react-docker . docker run -p 8100:8100 react-docker
+  docker build -t ska-sdp-data-product-dashboard . docker run -p 8100:8100 ska-sdp-data-product-dashboard

 The project will then be accessible at the url http://localhost:8100/